A prayer for Kollen -audience and Oslo Municipality:

 All in all, this work cost us almost one and a half million kroner.
 That's a lot of money for an organizing company that relies heavily on volunteers, without commercial purposes.

-The consequence is that the "Kollen" races are operated with negative margins, and that money that could have gone to cross-country skiing and the development of young athletes is lost.
-This is a development we are concerned about.
+The consequence is that Kollen -races are being operated with negative margins, and money that could have gone to cross-country skiing and the development of young athletes is being lost.
+This is a development that we are concerned about.

-We have approached Oslo's former city council several times to ask them to participate in a joint venture for "Kollen".
-The response has been lackluster.
-We have been met with statements such as "if you hadn't created ski races in "Kollen", there wouldn't be people there either - this is your problem".
+We have approached Oslo's former city council several times to ask them to join a joint effort for Kollen .
+The response has been poor.
+We have been met with statements like "if you hadn't made ski racing in Kollen ", there wouldn't have been people there either - this is their problem."

 We generally have a very good relationship with the City of Oslo, and we hope the new city council sees the value of the festival to a greater extent than its predecessors.